Pokpongg/gold-price-scraping-gta/README.md

 For collecting Thailand’s gold prices automatically for research, dashboarding, or economic analysis.

 ## Requirements
+- Python 3.x
+- Jupyter (notebook, lab, or any that can read .ipynb file)
 - selenium
 - webdriver-manager (optional but recommended)
 - pandas